savoirtech/apache-cxf-ppc64le/README.md

 release](https://github.com/savoirtech/apache-cxf-report).
 It quickly
 became clear that there were issues in obtaining a full clean build of the project.
 We began the process of addressing these issues with the community.
-As we assisted in making the require changes, we endevoured to ensure other platform/JVMs were not affected.
+As we assisted in making the required changes, we endevoured to ensure other platform/JVMs were not affected.

 | Jira Entry | Errata |